kellyjonbrazil/jtbl/README.md

 ```

 ## Column Width
 `jtbl` will attempt to shrink columns to a sane size if it detects the output is wider than the terminal width.
-It's not perfect and will be improved.
+You can use the `-t` option to truncate the rows instead of wrapping when the terminal width is too small for all of the data.